asdf-format/asdf/docs/asdf/extensions.rst

 Extensions provide a way for ASDF to represent complex types that are not defined by the ASDF standard.
-Examples of types that require custom extensions include types from third-party libraries, user-defined types, and also complex types that are part of the Python standard library but are not handled in the ASDF standard.
+Examples of types that require custom extensions include types from third-party libraries, user-defined types, and complex types that are part of the Python standard library but are not handled in the ASDF standard.
 From ASDF's perspective, these are all considered 'custom' types.

-Supporting new types in asdf is easy.
-There are three pieces needed:
+Supporting new types in ASDF is easy.
+Three components are required:

 1. A YAML Schema file for each new type.

 2. A tag class (inheriting from `asdf.CustomType`) corresponding to each new custom type.
-The class must override ``to_tree`` and ``from_tree`` from `asdf.CustomType` in order to define how ASDF serializes and deserializes the custom type.
+The class must override `~asdf.CustomType.to_tree` and `~asdf.CustomType.from_tree` from `asdf.CustomType` in order to define how ASDF serializes and deserializes the custom type.

 3. A Python class to define an "extension" to ASDF, which is a set of related types.
 This class must implement the `asdf.AsdfExtension` abstract base